c-haisten/iac_appsec_guides/IaC-Security-Lab-Guide.md

 ![Alt text for image](/iac_screenshots/investigating-the-supply-chain-11.png "Optional title")

-12. Feel free to explore other templates and PR’s that have been submitted.
+12. Feel free to explore other templates and PR's that have been submitted.

 #### Cloud Security Posture Management